 Here we go together to discover the Theodorus Spiral as it reaches out to the far corners of the universe but also possibly as it doubles over itself as it goes inwards.

 Apparently, Ernest Hemingway had said ‘one sentence at a time’ and this is what Brenda thought as she sat down on a park bench and took out her old battered laptop from her worn back pack and began to type.

-She had left her family, to live in poverty and a state of constant anxiety to write a novella for a competition.
+She had left her family, to live in despair and a state of constant anxiety to write a novella for a competition.
 Was she mad or passionate?
-She had been so lost and lonely when she had attended the WWW 2017 Conference in Perth, she had bought a plane ticket with the last of the money she had made on the sale of a property from before her marriage.
+She had bought a plane ticket with the last of the money she had made on the sale of a property from before her marriage.
 Her savings had slowly dwindled away over the years; her share investments had not done well and the money was nearly all gone.
 She felt that once that money was gone there would be no going to Paris.
 It was now or never.

 The wind blew into Brenda’s face, this meant the tears did not run down her cheeks but blew off into the air rushing by.
 Her mind was numb.
 She had to get her story out of her head quickly before she was mugged, frozen to death or starved.
 She seemed so far away from where she wanted to be in terms of achievements in her life.

 Brenda had read a book called An Imaginary Tale: The Story of The Square Root of -1 by Paul Nahin (1998) and had come across the Spiral of Theodorus; first put together by Theodorus of Cyrene back in about 400 BC.
 She was now very interested in the spiral and believed she could portray in her writing the spiral’s wonder and she hoped to win the Paris Literature Prize run by the Shakespeare and Company Bookshop.